vblanco20-1/vulkan-guide/docs/chapter-3/obj_loading.md

 The TinyOBJ conversion loop can be quite tricky to get right.
 This one is derived from their sample code and simplified a bit.
 You can see the original at: https://github.com/tinyobjloader/tinyobjloader README page.
 In here, we are hardcoding the number of vertices per face to 3.
-If you use this code with a model that hasnt been triangulated, you will have issues.
+If you use this code with a model that hasn't been triangulated, you will have issues.
 Loading models that have faces with 4 or more vertices is something more complicated so we will leave it for other time.

 With the code added, we can now load objs into our Mesh struct, so let's load the monkey mesh into our triangle mesh, and see if something happens.